akashsingh005006/ETH-AVAXmodule4/README.md

 Click on the "Solidity Compiler" tab in the left-hand sidebar.
 Ensure the "Compiler" option is set to a compatible version, such as "0.8.20".
 Click on the "Compile AkashGamingToken.sol" button.
 Deploy the Contract:

 Click on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "SrishtiToken" contract from the dropdown menu.
+Select the "AkashGamingToken" contract from the dropdown menu.
 Click on the "Deploy" button.
 Interact with the Contract:

-Minting Tokens: Upon deployment, 100 SR tokens are minted to the contract address.
-Creating Tokens: Call the createTokens function with the recipient address and quantity to transfer tokens from the contract address to the recipient.
-This can only be done by the admin.
-Destroying Tokens: Call the destroyTokens function with the amount to burn tokens from the caller's address.
+On allocating the 100 ETH token in contract address when contract is deployed .Burn the 10 ETH token from same address and call the check balance by putting same address and verify that token is deducted on not.
+Initialising Gaming item details in addGameItem and redeem it by putting itemId along with quantity.Transfer token to another address and also verify it in check balance. viewItemdetails: check it is redeemed.

+### Author
+Akash Singh

+### License
+This project is licensed under the MIT License